 Foreside Fund Services, LLC, distributor.

 The S&P 500 Index is a broad-based, unmanaged measurement of changes in stock market conditions based on 500 widely held common stocks.
 The Dow Jones Industrial Average is a price-weighted average of 30 significant stocks traded on the New York Stock Exchange and the Nasdaq.
-Thomson Reuters Core Commodity CRB Index currently consists of 19 commodities and acts as a representative indicator of today’s global commodity markets.
-The MSCI EAFE Index is recognized as the pre-eminent benchmark in the United States to measure international equity performance.
-It comprises the MSCI country indices that represent developed markets outside of North America: Europe, Australasia and the Far East.
+The Russell 3000 Index is a market capitalization weighted equity index maintained by the Russell Investment Group that seeks to be a benchmark of the entire U.S. stock market.
 One cannot invest directly in an index or average.